AndrewRoyceMartin/Crypto-Trader-REPLIT/TRADE_FILTERING_SUCCESS_REPORT.md

-# Trade Timeframe Filtering - Implementation Success Report
+# OKX Trade Retrieval System - Complete Rewrite & Data Integrity Report

 ## Overview
-Successfully implemented comprehensive timeframe filtering functionality for the trade history section of the cryptocurrency trading dashboard.
-The system now supports dynamic filtering of trade data across multiple time periods with proper backend API integration.
+Successfully completed a comprehensive rewrite of the trade retrieval system to ensure 100% OKX API compatibility and authentic data integrity.
+All sample/cached data has been eliminated, and the system now exclusively uses live OKX exchange data.

 ## Implemented Features